 - Hock: Unlike making a Deep Fried Turkey, you CAN leave the plastic hock on the turkey legs if you want.
 I chose to remove it here (personal preference) – feel free to use kitchen twine to tie the legs together.

-- Pellets: I used a combination of mesquite and hickory pellets and it turned out lovely!
+- Pellets + Wood Chips: I used a combination of mesquite and hickory pellets and it turned out lovely!
 But feel free to use whatever combo you want.

-- Cook time: How long you need to cook the turkey at 350 (at the end of cooking) will vary depending upon how many pounds your turkey is.
-For a 13 pound turkey it took 40 minutes cooking at 350 for the turkey to reach an internal temperature of 165.
-If your turkey is not completely thawed that will also effect the cooking time.
+- Cook time (step 8): How long you need to cook the turkey at 350 degrees F. (at the end of cooking) will vary depending upon how many pounds your turkey is.
+For a 13 pound turkey it took 40 minutes cooking at 350 degrees F. for the turkey to reach an internal temperature of 165 degrees F. If your turkey is not completely thawed that will also effect the cooking time.

 - Dairy-Free: Feel free to sub olive oil for the butter if you are dairy-free!

-- Stuffing: Feel free to stuff the turkey with onion, oranges, garlic and fresh sage leaves!
+- Stuffing: Feel free to stuff the turkey with onion, oranges, garlic and fresh sage leaves (or other fresh herbs)!

 - Carving: here is a great video on how to properly carve your turkey!